jgfranco17/portfolio/docs/index.md

 ## About Me

 Welcome!
-I'm Joaquin, a software engineer based in Tokyo, with a passion for designing scalable backend systems, optimizing cloud infrastructure, and building high-performance APIs.
+I'm Joaquin Franco, but you can call me Chino.
+I'm a software engineer based in Tokyo, with a passion for designing scalable backend systems, optimizing cloud infrastructure, and building high-performance APIs.
 I currently specialize in using Python and Golang, leveraging modern cloud technologies to create efficient, reliable, and maintainable software solutions.

 Currently, I work at Woven by Toyota, where I focus on test automation infrastructure, API development, and observability to improve software reliability.
 My experience spans backend